chairforce2/PANOS-GlobalProtect/README.md

 From there you will be using it in the normal place of certificates in the GP setup process, such as discussed here: https://docs.paloaltonetworks.com/globalprotect/8-1/globalprotect-admin/globalprotect-quick-configs/remote-access-vpn-authentication-profile.html#idedc68ee0-d39f-4d91-bcae-5409f57c4071

+6. you may need to check and/or edit the NAT policy on the firewall itself (Dynamic IP and port)